nxPublic/outcast/README.md

 # Planned

 * Bring back the !tag functionalities.
-* Re-work the Twitter and Twitch Embeds.
+* Re-work the Twitch Embeds.
 * Create a function to generate the server rules.
 * Create a function to generate news posts.
 * Actually upload and host the bot